-Buttonbush is great for naturalizing in wet areas and tolerates flooded areas for extended periods of time.
-Its glossy green leaves and fragrant clusters of flowers in mid-summer are not its only appeal.
+Buttonbush is great shrub for naturalizing in wet areas.
+The glossy green leaves and fragrant, round flower clusters during mid-summer attract butterflies.
 Native to the Chicago area and the eastern United States, buttonbush attracts more than 24 species of birds, as well as numerous species of butterflies.

 - North America